azamsharp/azamsharp.github.io/_posts/2022-11-06-complete-guide-ios-dev-2023.md

 # Becoming an iOS Developer - The Complete Guide 2023

-I have been a software developer for more than a decade.
+It always excites me to see so many people jumping into iOS development.
+We have a great community with lot of talented people and it is always expanding.

+Recently, I have been talking to a lot of new developers and one of the main challenges they shared with me is that they have trouble getting started and they don't have a clear path on what to learn in order to move forward in their iOS journey.

+In this post, I will cover my recommendations on how you can become an iOS developer.
+Keep in mind that this is not the only path but just one of possible ways you can become an iOS developer.
+This is the strategy I will use if I were in their position.

 >> A lot of content covered in this article is part of my book called [Surviving the Coding Bootcamp - From no coding experience to earning a six-figure salary](https://azamsharp.gumroad.com/l/surviving-the-coding-bootcamp).

 ## Do I need a computer science degree?

 The short answer is NO!
-You do not need a degree to become a software developer.
-As a coding bootcamp instructor for the last 5+ years, I have taught to many students who did not have a degree and they turned out to be amazing developers.
+You do not need a computer science degree to become a software developer.
+As a coding bootcamp instructor for the last 5+ years, I have taught many students who did not have a degree and they turned out to be great developers.

-Having said that if you do have an option to attend school, debt free then go ahead and get a degree.
-I just don't want anyone to rake up $100K debt, thinking that it was the only way to become a software developer.
+Having said that if you do have an option to attend school, **debt free** then go ahead and get a degree.
+I just don't want anyone to go in $100K debt, thinking that it was the only way to become a software developer.

 If you decide against getting a degree then keep in mind that there will be few jobs that may require a degree.
-Usually, these jobs are with big non-technology and education companies.
+Usually, these jobs are with big non-tech companies and education institutions.
 This includes oil/gas/energy giants and even schools and colleges.

 People often ask me that how much of knowledge I learned in school is being used in my day to day job.
 For me personally, I use 0.000000000000001% of information I learned in school at my actual work.
 Most of the things I use at work, I learned on my own.
-This included Microsoft.NET, C# language, VB.NET and ASP.NET (back in 2003).
+This included Microsoft.NET, C# language, VB.NET, ASP.NET, iOS etc.

 ## What about Coding Bootcamps?

-Coding bootcamps are a great way to learn a particular stack quickly.
+Coding bootcamps are a great way to learn a technology stack quickly.
 Instead of spending 4 years and $100K in college, you spend 4 months and $15K-$20K.
-Coding bootcamps are fast paced and as a a student, you need to digest the information on daily basis.
-This format may not suit everyone and once a student gets too behind in their assignments, homework etc it becomes almost impossible to recover from it.
+Coding bootcamps are fast paced and as a student, you need to digest the information on daily basis.
+This format may not suit everyone and once a student gets too far behind in their assignments, homework etc it becomes very hard to recover from it.

-Once again, I am not advocating taking out loans to attend a coding bootcamp.
+>> Once again, I am not advocating taking out loans to attend a coding bootcamp.
 Work hard and save $15K-$20K and then attend a bootcamp, completely debt free.

-Keep in mind that a coding bootcamp is not some magical place, where you can sit back and relax and become a developer in 4 months.
+Keep in mind that a coding bootcamp is not some magical place, where you can sit back and relax and become a developer in 12-16 weeks.
 This is like saying that I need to loose weight so I got a gym membership but never attended gym.
-Just because you are paying for a gym membership will not help you loose weight.
-You need to actually put in the work and burn those calories.
+Just because you are paying for a gym membership does not mean that you will automatically loose weight.
+In order to loose weight, you need to get on the treadmill and start burning those calories.

+Coding bootcamps will test mentally.
+I describe that experience as drowning in information.
+Every day you will learn new concepts and apply them to build applications.
+You will have to work extremely hard to keep up with the pace.

->> Disclaimer: I work for coding bootcamp.
+>> Disclaimer: I am a coding bootcamp instructor for more than 5+ years.

 ## What about free online resources?

-Programming is one of those rare professions where you don't really need a degree to land a job.
+Programming is one of those rare professions where you don't really need a degree or attend a coding bootcamp to land a job.
 There are countless free resources available online.
 This ranges from YouTube videos, books, articles, courses and even free lectures from elite universities like Stanford.

 I found a great post on [Kean Blog](https://kean.blog/post/learn-ios), which lists a lot of resources.
 Keep in mind that not all the resources discussed in the post are free.

+>> Anyone can learn programming by using free online resources.
+Yet, we don't see a lot of self taught developers in the industry.
+The main reason is not the quality of resources but because most people lack motivation and consistency.
+Once they get stuck on something, they usually give up and move in different direction.

+In simple terms, most people lack [Grit](https://youtu.be/H14bBuluwB8).
+They don't stay with problems longer.
+They don't persevere and they eventually give up.

-## Learning Swift Language
+## Programming Language is Easy

 Let me tell you the biggest secret in software development.
 Programming languages are easy to learn.
 Once you know one language, you can easily transition to any other language.

 In my career, I have worked with JavaScript, Java, C#, VB.NET, Turbo C, Python, Kotlin, Dart, Swift, Objective-C. I don't actively program in all these languages but since most of the languages are similar, it will not take long to be productive.

 The most important part of learning a language is to make sure your fundamentals are strong.
-This means, you should know how to create variables, functions, conditions, loops, modules etc.
+This means, you should know how to create variables, functions, conditions, loops, modules etc. Once you are comfortable with the fundamentals, you can jump in and learn any programming language you want.

 1. [Official Swift Reference Book](https://docs.swift.org/swift-book/)
 2. [Swift Programming: The Big Nerd Ranch](https://www.amazon.com/Swift-Programming-Ranch-Guide-Guides/dp/0135264200/ref=sr_1_1?crid=1LAI6ELPZGXS8&keywords=swift+language&qid=1667835003&sprefix=swift+language%2Caps%2C129&sr=8-1)

 ## SwiftUI or UIKit

 One of the roadblocks, new developers face is to choose between UIKit vs SwiftUI.
 This is an interesting question because there is no one correct answer.
-My recommendation is that spend 75% of your time learning SwiftUI and 25% on UIKit.
+My recommendation is that new developers should spend 75% of the time learning SwiftUI and 25% on UIKit.
 SwiftUI is the future and all new development is being done in SwiftUI.

-Having said that, as a new developer you will likely not be working on a green field project.
+Having said that, as a new developer you will most likely not be working on a green field project.
 This means you will be dealing with legacy code, which is probably written in UIKit.
 This is where your 25% is going to come in handy.

 >> Greenfield projects are the one that lack the constraints imposed by prior work.
 A brownfield project is one that carries constraints related to the current state of the site.